- Chart

 Goal

-The primary goal of DoubleLine ETF Trust is to generate income and manage risk through investments in fixed income securities.
+The primary investment goal of the DoubleLine ETF Trust is to generate attractive income for investors while seeking to manage risk and preserve capital, often outperforming relevant fixed-income benchmarks.

 Investment Approach and Strategy